Owning a chinchilla is a fantastic experience.

 Keep at it, keep interacting with your chinchilla, and I’m confident that you will be holding your chinchilla with ease very soon.

-As always, I prefer the readers to get involved and share their thoughts and concerns on the topic.
+As always, I prefer you get involved and share your thoughts and concerns on the topic.

 Do you believe any of these methods could be altered, or any methods need to be added to this list?